 Liberal and secular sections are well entrenched in society and they still command respect and recognition.
 Youngsters chose Modi for his developmental narrative.
 However, his majoritarian project has not been welcomed by the new generation.
 The defeat of the BJP’s youth wing in different university elections across India indicates the reaction of the youth against the onslaught on liberal and secular values of India.

 Whether BJP’s march towards Hindutva can be stopped depends on the success of the Congress party to wrest the political initiative.
 One reason why the BJP advocates Congress-free India is that the Grand Old Party of India offers a secular and softer Hindutva umbrella to people.

-Sanjay Kumar is a New Delhi based journalist covering national and international politics with special focus on South Asia.
-He has been associated with ANI TV, the German public broadcaster, ARD First German TV, The Diplomat, Express Tribune and Dawn and has appeared on TV in Pakistan.
-He has extensively travelled in different conflict zones in the region, with Afghanistan being his special area of interest.
+Sanjay Kumar is a New Delhi-based journalist covering national and international politics with a special focus on South Asia.
+He has been associated with ANI TV, the German public broadcaster, ARD First German TV, The Diplomat, Express Tribune, and Dawn and has appeared on TV in Pakistan.
+He has extensively traveled in different conflict zones in the region, with Afghanistan being his special area of interest.